gregori0o/VL_task/README.md

 I made tests for two small files and one big.
 I tested generator for reading file in chunks.
 It behaves in line with expectations.
 I simulated inner and left join (right join work in the same way).
 I checked results by compare with files and results are correct.
-After runnig test for big file I didn't see alarming increase of RAM usage.
+Program does well with big file.
+I didn't see alarming increase of RAM usage.
+I didn't write automatic tests.
+I print result in standard output in app, so I must capture this for automatic tests.
-I didn't write automatic tests, because it requires using new code and libraries for join, but this is not part of task.
+It requires using new code and libraries for join.
+This app is not complicated, so I think that check dividing into chunks is most important, and I did this.

 Results for tests:
 <img src="pics/test.png" alt="Result of tests" height="800"/>